 Fishing at Pinecrest Lake is mostly for rainbow trout.
 Anglers do well from boats and shore.
 A fishing pier, a safe place for children to cast their lines into the water, is located near the beach.

-Pinecrest Campground is located at the western end of the lake, with campsites close enough that campers can walk to the beach, marina, or fishing pier.
-Other campgrounds are located nearby, including a group campground overlooking the lake.
+Pinecrest Campground is at the western end of the lake, with campsites close enough that campers can walk to the beach, marina, or fishing pier.
+Other campgrounds are located nearby, including a group campground along Dodge Ridge Road above the lake.